freywaid/db-join/README.md

 This will replace `field1` with whatever was found in `symlink`.

+## Recursive chaining

+Similar to replacing, sometimes you want to recursively expand objects that are linked via the same field.
+The `+` operator lets you do this:

+    >>> joiner(client, iterable, '+field')

+This will fetch the object at `field`.
+If that object also has `field`, then it will fetch the object at that object's `field` and so on until there's no more work.

 ## Internals

 A `Join` class has a number of abstractions to help you out.
 The two most important are